cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     // Setup checks - channel and client channel = getChannel(sourceChannelId)
-    client = channel.clientId // removed client on router --> client = router.clients[sourceChannelId] // can it be client = channel.clientId
+    client = router.clients[sourceChannelId]
     assert(client !== null)

-    // Evaluate usefulness of this check
-   // assert(client.id === channel.clientId)

     // timeoutTimestamp checks
     // disallow packets with a zero timeoutTimestamp assert(timeoutTimestamp !== 0)
-    // disallow packet with timeoutTimestamp less than currentTimestamp and timeoutTimestamp value bigger than currentTimestamp + MaxTimeoutDelta assert(currentTimestamp() < timeoutTimestamp < currentTimestamp() + MAX_TIMEOUT_DELTA) // Mmm
+    // disallow packet with timeoutTimestamp less than currentTimestamp and timeoutTimestamp value bigger than currentTimestamp + MaxTimeoutDelta assert(currentTimestamp() < timeoutTimestamp < currentTimestamp() + MAX_TIMEOUT_DELTA)

-    // if the sequence doesn't already exist, this call initializes the sequence to 0 sequence = privateStore.get(nextSequenceSendPath(sourceChannelId))
+    // if the sequence doesn't already exist, this call initializes the sequence to 0 sequence = nextSequenceSend[sourecChannelId]

     // Executes Application logic ∀ Payload
-    for payload in payloads
     cbs = router.callbacks[payload.sourcePort]
     success = cbs.onSendPacket(sourceChannelId,channel.counterpartyChannelId,payload)
     // IMPORTANT: if the one of the onSendPacket fails, the transaction is aborted and the potential state changes are reverted.
 This ensure that
     // the post conditions on error are always respected.
     // payload execution check
     abortUnless(success)

     packet = Packet {
             sourceId: sourceChannelId,
             destId: channel.counterpartyChannelId,
             sequence: sequence,
             timeoutTimestamp: timeoutTimestamp,
-            payload: paylodas
+            payload: payloads
             }

     // store packet commitment using commit function defined in [packet specification](https://github.com/cosmos/ibc/blob/c7b2e6d5184b5310843719b428923e0c5ee5a026/spec/core/v2/ics-004-packet-semantics/PACKET.md) commitment=commitV2Packet(packet)
     provableStore.set(packetCommitmentPath(sourceChannelId, sequence),commitment)

     // increment the sequence.
-Thus there are monotonically increasing sequences for packet flow for a given clientId privateStore.set(nextSequenceSendPath(sourceChannelId), sequence+1)
+Thus there are monotonically increasing sequences for packet flow for a given clientId nextSequenceSend[sourceChannelId]=sequence+1

     // log that a packet can be safely sent
     // Discussion needed: What we need to emit the log? emitLogEntry("sendPacket", {